 Have we missed the real power of prayer because of insufficient faith?

 Are Contemporary Healing Ministries really equipped to deal with the healing we need?

+What is faith anyways?
 How do we find healing?

-On Death and the Theology of the Cross”
+On Death and a Theology of the Cross

 The new creation, as promised in Scripture, is coming whether we want it or not, and it is most likely that, when pressed up against our death, we do not want it.
 At times the cross will seem to us to be a horror and God the devil.
 But that is what it takes to end the old life in order for the new one to begin.
 It is here we remember the crucifixion of Jesus.
 And we must not forget if we are to be raised as new.

 Books by Christian authors on faith healing and positive thinking sell out to hundreds of thousands and even millions of readers around the world.
 Early in my work in ministry, I experienced deep and painful losses.
 This caused me to question a sort of ministry which emphasizes a Word of Faith or Prosperity Gospel -- any charismatic experience at all.
 Many Christian healing ministries emphasize the Law as a requisite for healing, and it is my assessment they ignore a basic Biblical insight:God uses broken people to carry out His will.

 If we are to make any real sense of this shift in looking at a healing ministry from the perspective of 'dying', we will need to begin at the very beginning.
 The Scriptures tell stories of the blind receiving sight, the sick receiving health, the lame rising to their feet with their mat in hand, and the dead being raised.
 It is not good enough to just give up and adopt an attitude that God has not healed that way since the days of the early Church when Jesus commissioned his disciples to continue to heal in his Name.
 The issue with many healing ministries today is that they do not really work when taken out of the context of God's eschatological plan for his creation.
 So, to get to the end, we must begin at the beginning.